Cruise

 The wife, who "has not yet shown any symptoms, has self-isolated as a precaution", the Swiss Health Ministry explained.
 The authorities are investigating whether the patient had contact with other people during the period of illness.

-The Swiss ministry also pointed out that, "unlike European hantaviruses, which are transmitted through the droppings of infected rodents, the American variant can be transmitted from person to person, although such cases are rare".
+The Swiss ministry also pointed out that, "unlike the European hantavirus, which is transmitted through the excrement of infected rodents, the American variant can be transmitted from person to person, although such cases are rare".

 However, it was emphasised, transmission is only possible "in the case of close contact".